Category: Metal Detecting

 It amazes me that this will be the first ever Roman coin to be recorded from this site on the Portable Antiquities Scheme.
 In fact it will be the first of any finds to be recorded from this site, and about time too!

-Jeton Back to the Past
+Jeton back to the past

 It’s been a long time coming, but I have finally had this Jeton I found way back in June 2021 identified.
 Well sort of, it turns out that there is ’no parallel for this particular Jetton’ according to my local FLO.
 But he did say that it probably dated to the period c.
 AD 1418-1437.